andrew-chang-dewitt/jspec/PROPOSAL.md

 - One Crawler aggregates one to many Group
 - One CLI composes one Crawler
 - One CLI composes one ArgParser

-_**Stretch Goal:**_

-There might be room to abstract the tree behavior of Runner/Group & Tree/Node into an interface that each pairing implements.
-Both will structure their Nodes slightly differently though:

-1. Group discovers child node Groups by calling Class.getDeclaredClasses(), which returns an array of more Group classes.
-  Each sibling Group doesn't have a reference to its other siblings.
-2. Node discovers child node Nodes by accessing the head or tail Child reference, then iterating using the next or previous Sibling references.

-This difference leads to any "abstraction" of the tree behavior being mostly limited to a traversal method, but it will have to be at least partially virtual, as both have some differences in their traversal methods.

 ### Group